My IPhone # 503 351-7082

 http://dmr-gutters.com/lp.htm

-Because of my diligent efforts here I have been told by dozens of clients how this web site is clearly the most comprehensive web site on rain management in the world: with over 300 web pages spread out over this business web site and http://copper-by-design.com along with over 3,000 digital photos that link to full screen images for a closer look.
+Because of my diligent efforts here I have been told by dozens of clients how this web site is clearly the most comprehensive web site on rain management in the world: with over 300 web pages spread out over this business web site and http://copper-by-design.com along with over 5,000 digital photos that link to full screen images for a closer look.
 Many link to a whole separate web page with a gallery of related photos and a more detailed description of that project.
-They also love how I'm one of the few who list the cost of those projects, so they can do some anonymous price comparison shopping without having to suffer talking to a high-pressure salesman.
+They also love how I'm one of the few who list the cost of those projects, so they can do anonymous price comparison shopping w/o having to suffer talking to a high-pressure salesman.

 I am still a hands-on contractor, so I couldn't possibly drive around town all day filling all the bid requests I get, let alone do the volume of work I could sell, so I request a simple pre-qualification effort on your part.
 I would not be able to get any work done otherwise, as I am already booked several months out.
 I will not sacrifice quality for a larger production volume.